isaacto/cronrepo/README.md

 The arguments to `your_program` is simply the path to the cron job file, followed by all the arguments to be passed to your job (as specified in `+ ...` in the cron job file).

+# The default trampoline: `cronrepo_run`

+If you do not want to code your own trampoline, the `cronrepo` system provides a default trampoline called `cronrepo_run`.
+By default it simply exec the program specified.
+But if the `cronrepo.rc` file exists, it looks for lines like the following to monitor the
+execution:

+  * `LOG=<CRONREPO_LOG>` (mandatory): Define the log
+    directory, which is used to contain three types of files:
+      * The standard output and error streams are redirected to the file `<CRONREPO_LOG>/<CRONREPO_NAME>.log` (see below for the definition of `<CRONREPO_NAME>`).
+If the file already exists, it is rotated.
+      * An empty file `<CRONREPO_LOG>/<CRONREPO_NAME>.running` is
+        created when the job starts running.
+It is renamed to `<CRONREPO_LOG>/<CRONREPO_NAME>.completed` or
+        `<CRONREPO_LOG>/<CRONREPO_NAME>.failed` depending on the
+        execution is successful or not.
+This is for other scripts to detect the current progress of the job.
+      * If the job fails, the file `<CRONREPO_LOG>/<CRONREPO_NAME>.failed` contains a single line containing the exit code, or the negated signal number if negative.
+  * `NOTIFY=<notifier>` (optional): Invoke `<notifier>` if the command failed.
+The notifier is invoked through the shell, so that you can have a notifier that performs output redirection, uses `$CRONREPO_NAME`, etc.
+  * `ROTATE=<N>` (optional): Maximum number of backup files to keep for the `<CRONREPO_LOG>/<CRONREPO_NAME>.log` files.

+`<CRONREPO_LOG>` is actually a `strftime` template: you can use `%Y`, `%m`, etc., to specify that the directory is dependent on the date (but not time, the time is always set to 00:00:00).
+If the directory does not exist it is created.

+If the job does not have a job ID, `<CRONREPO_NAME>` is the name of the cron job file with last `.` and anything that follows is removed.
+So if the cron job file is `job.sh`, the log file is `job.log`.
+If the job has a job ID, the ID is appended before `.log`, separated from the cron job file name by `%`.
+E.g., if the above job has job ID `home`, the log file would be `job%home.log`.

+When running the programs (both the cron file and the notifier), some environment variables are defined:

+  * `CRONREPO_LOG`: as defined above.
+  * `CRONREPO_NAME` as defined above.
+  * `CRONREPO_DATE`: the date that defines `CRONREPO_LOG`, in %Y-%m-%d format.

+If `cronrepo_run` itself have errors, it is written to the standard error stream.
+If the job runs from cron, it normally end up in the mailbox.
+Before installing the job, it is a good idea to test the job by running it from console.
+As a reminder, the job ID can be defined with the `CRONREPO_JID` variable.

+The trampoline `cronrepo_run` is written so that it ignores the signals SIGINT, SIGQUIT, SIGTERM and SIGPIPE.
+This is to allow users to run the program interactively, and do things like pressing Control-C, pressing Control-\ and exiting the terminal.
+Such actions affect the program it runs, without causing `cronrepo_run` to stop and skip logging.
+Of course if you send a SIGKILL to it, all bets are off.

+At times you want to run `cronrepo_run` interactively, without causing the notifier program to be invoked even if the program fails.
+To do this, you can add a `-d` option right after `cronrepo_run`, like `cronrepo_run -d <crondir>/<cronfile> ...`.